-Here's How To Use Netflix's Smart Downloads With iOS, So You Never Miss An Episode
+Here's How To Use Netflix's Smart Downloads To Keep Up With Your Shows On The Go

 Over the last several years, there have been so many technological advancements that have made enjoying you fave form of entertainment on the go so easy.
 A few years back, Spotify presented music junkies with the glory of downloading albums via Spotify Premium, and then came Netflix's Download feature in 2016.
 Most recently, though, Netflix introduced Smart Downloads to make watching your favorite show without using data a breeze.
 So if you have not already had the chance to try it out for yourself, here's how to use Netflix's Smart Downloads with iOS.